 We scoured the internet for credible answers and found that it really depends on who you ask.
 Some experts say that liability insurance applies to vehicles, no matter who’s driving.
 Others say in no uncertain terms that it follows the driver.
 The third school of thought states that there’s just no easy answer.

 The California Department of Insurance could provide clarity by surveying insurance providers about their policies and reporting the information online, in plain English.

-When we contacted the Insurance Department, asking for information about who is liable when someone loans out a car to a friend and a collision occurs, a media spokesman told us, “Insurance typically follows the vehicle.
-However, you should check on your policy to understand the specifics regarding a collision when there isn’t a named insured driving the vehicle.
+When we contacted the Insurance Department, asking for details about who is liable when someone loans out a car to a friend and a collision occurs, a media spokesman told us, “Insurance typically follows the vehicle.
+However, you should check on your insurance policy to understand the specifics regarding a collision when there isn’t a named insured driving the vehicle.
 However, when damages amount to more than coverage, you could become liable for the difference in the coverage and the amount of damage you are liable for.”